chainguard-images/images/images/dotnet/README.md

 RUN dotnet publish --use-current-runtime --self-contained false -o Release

-# If you are running an ASPNET project, you can instead pull our
+# If you are running an ASPNET project, you can instead pull our ASPNET image cgr.dev/chainguard/aspnet-runtime:latest
 FROM cgr.dev/chainguard/dotnet-runtime:latest AS final WORKDIR /